AlexBlck/leetcode/README.md

 rules better, so that I don't need to open an extra document and try it out every time.

-### Leetcode 905: Sort Array by Parity {#905}
-First solution turned out to be the fastest.
-Then tried to be clever and do an in-place version as well.
-A bit slower, but better space complexity.
-Using `sort()` with a lambda function solves this problem in one line.
 ### Lesson 4 - Maps and Hashing
 This is where things start to get interesting and I am more outside of my comfort zone.